Meet our talented team members, working to bring you fresh ideas, resources, and conversation every day.

 Director of Content Partnerships

-Amy has used her BA in Communication Studies/Advertising from Univeristy of Iowa to the fullest.
-With a 15+ year background, she has worked in Chicago selling across the advertising landscape.
-She is excited to bring her vast knowledge to the Your Teen Media Team, as the Director of Content Partnerships.
+For more than 15 years, Amy has worked in Chicago selling across the advertising landscape.
 To my teenage self: Stop worrying about others liking you and learn to like yourself ... and of course apply sunscreen; baby oil is not such a good idea.

 Meredith is an award-winning designer who has been with Your Teen since their launch in 2007.
 She wishes she could tell her teenage self to wear sunscreen, to not quit the piano lessons, and to buy some Apple stock.

 Jane is a wife and mom to three great kids who are the best things that every happened to her.
 In her spare time, she loves to read, do home improvement projects, and hike with her two ridiculously spoiled dogs.
-If she could tell teenage Jane anything, she would say “Laugh more, worry less, high school will not the high point of your life, and that C in Geometry will not change the trajectory of your life."
+To her teenage self, Jane would say “Laugh more, worry less, high school will not the high point of your life, and that C in Geometry will not change the trajectory of your life."

 SEO Expert/Assistant Editor